 Some of the corners create small, almost plaza-like spaces, similar to what we found in more historic communities.

-Other Examples around the World
+Other Examples From Around the World

 Changing the emphasis from the car culture we have embraced for the last 75 plus years to where communities and their social life and community cohesiveness are the priority is a game changer.
 We have been diving deeper into the basic ideas that support and restore social life in communities.
 Doing and achieving that flies in the face of the transportation and mobility mafia that controls land use and development in most communities.